VCCRI/SVPV/README.md

 ### Structural Variant VCFs
 BCFtools is used to parse vcf/bcf formatted files.
 SVPV expects either the 'SVTYPE' info field or symbolic alternative alleles (e.g. '\<DEL\>') to recognise structural variant calls.
-VCF entries with neither 'SVTYPE' or symbolic allele on the supported SVtype list (DEL, DUP, CNV, INS\*, INV, BND, TRA\*) will be ignored.
-'END' is required for deletion, duplication and CNV type variants and 'ISLEN' for insertions.
-SVTYPE='BND': Translocations, inversions and generic breakend types are also supported.
-These require the either MATEID or EVENTID fields.
+VCF entries without either 'SVTYPE' or symbolic allele being equal to one of DEL, DUP, CNV, INS, INV, BND or TRA\* will be ignored.
+'END' is required fo DEL, DUP, CNV and INV type variants.
+BND encoded Translocations are supported, these require the either 'MATEID' or 'EVENTID' fields.
 Please see the [VCF specifications](http://samtools.github.io/hts-specs/VCFv4.3.pdf) for clarification.

+Specifically, the following VCF fields are parsed: CHROM, POS, ID, ALT, INFO, END, SVTYPE, SVLEN, EVENTID, PAIRID, MATEID, INSLEN\*, CHR2\*)

 \*For compatipility with Delly, SVTYPE='TRA' is supported, and info fields 'CHR2' and 'INSLEN' are parsed.